davedean/simracing-numpad/README.md

 ### What is this?

+In simracing I want some keys available to control things.

 This is an AutoHotKey script to turn a "numpad" into a multi-layer input device.

 ### What is a layer?

 A layer is another "virtual" set of keys.

 So the default is "layer 1", but if you switch to "layer 2", you can assign those physical keys again to different functions.

-### Why?

-Because in simracing I want some keys available to control things, and layers add virtual keys so there's lots.
+And again, for "layer 3".

-### How many physical keys?
+### How many keys?

-Using a cheap numpad, I have 18 keys.
-On my keypad, NumLock is unusable, one key is "backspace" (why?) so also unusable, and I'm using Enter to change layers.
+Using a cheap numpad, I have 15 usable keys.

-That leaves 15 physical keys available.

-### How many layers?

 This script is set up for THREE layers.

+So 45 virtual keys.

+### Changing layer

-To change layer, you use the layerKey (default is NumpadEnter, and tooltips will tell you when you change layer)
+To change layer, you use the layerKey (default is Numpad0)

 Tap it without holding to select "layer 1".